facebookresearch/habitat-lab/docs/pages/quickstart.rst

 :label-default:`D`, :label-default:`F` keys.
 On the terminal a destination vector in polar format will be printed with distance to goal and angle to goal.
-Once you are withing 0.2m of goal you can press the :label-default:`F` key to ``STOP`` and finish the episode successfully.
+Once you are withing 0.2m of goal you can press the :label-default:`F` key to ``stop`` and finish the episode successfully.
 If your finishing distance to goal is :math:`> 0.2m` or if you spend more than 500 steps in the environment your episode will be unsuccessful.